The Nervous NovelistJan 10, 2021

 Kurt Vonnegut does this to great effect in Slaughterhouse-Five when he admits it has taken him 30 years to work out how to tell this story.
-The upside of being 'open books' with your reader is trust, and you can take them into curious and surreal places if you're this candid with them.
-This is, perhaps, the 'reliable' narrator trope.
-I'm being honest with you that I'm a little lost here.
+The upside of being an open book with your reader is trust, and you can take them into curious and surreal places if you’re this candid with them.
+This is, perhaps, the ‘reliable’ narrator trope.
+I’m being honest with you that I’m a little lost here.

 I would hate to tell you what this lousy little book cost me in money and anxiety and time.
 When I got home from the Second World War twenty-three years ago, I thought it would be easy for me to write about the destruction of Dresden, since all I would have to do would be to report what I had seen.
 And I thought, too, that it would be a masterpiece or at least make me a lot of money, since the subject was so big.